Friday 14th December 2018 at York Theatre Royal.

 While the Panto story is on the back burner of mother’s mind, there is a good, loose plot running here.
 Local fun-hating, laughter-loathing baddie Les Miserable is fed up of all the laughter Molly brings to the village.
 He sets himself the mission of ridding the land of Molly and all her joy to establish himself as number one on the leader board of villains.

 Set and costume from Mark Walters captures the fun of panto beautifully with larger than life gaudy dresses and some brilliant set designs.
-Not content to simply offer a great traditional Panto, this production also features a thoroughly random but amusing extended film clip starring the cast (film editor and cameraman: Chris Spence) because…well because it’s Berwick’s panto and why the heck not?
+Not content to simply offer a great traditional Panto, this production also features a thoroughly random but amusing extended film clip starring the cast because…well because it’s Berwick’s panto and why the heck not?

 Everything’s here and then some.
-From an early upbeat performance of the very current You Don’t Even Know It from West End hit Everybody’s Talking About Jamie to various other ditties old and new (Musical director Elliot Styche), Music is covered.
-More interested in the slapstick and the slime?
+From an early upbeat performance of the very current You Don’t Even Know It from West End hit Everybody’s Talking About Jamie, to various other ditties old and new (Musical director Elliot Styche), music is covered.
+More interested in slapstick and slime?
 Covered.
 Silly jokes and playful jibes amongst the cast?
 Covered.
 Sing along and shoutouts?
 Covered.
 I could go on, but with a running time of three hours including interval, I’m sure you get the picture!

 The Grand Old Dame of York plays at York Theatre Royal until February 2nd 2019 and you can find tickets here.